inikas/GNSSJammingAnalysis/README.md

 # GNSSJamming
-Quantify frequency and strength of GNSS jamming across the globe.
+Quantify frequency and strength of GNSS jamming affecting commercial aircraft across the globe.

 ## Table of Contents
 - [Introduction to GNSS Jamming](#introduction-to-gnss-jamming)